alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

 reason that `deref` was in Examples A and B: it is a public, safe function that dereferences some part of its input (specifically `self.vga_mem_start`).
-However, this case is also somewhat different --- `write_first` isn't just dereferencing _any_ input, its dereferencing a private field of `VGA`.
+However, this case is also somewhat different --- `write_first` isn't just dereferencing _any_ input, it's dereferencing a private field of `VGA`.
 Since the field is private, the fact that the safety condition "`self.vga_mem_start` holds a write-able address" escapes _a public function_ doesn't immediately mean that the safety condition has escaped _the public interface_.